Emrals/masternode/README.md

 “ls” – list files in the current directory

-“ls -la” – list files in the current directory including hidden files (.muncore is one of them)
+“ls -la” – list files in the current directory including hidden files (.emralscore is one of them)

 “pwd” – get current directory